Summit Elevation (m): 3095

 There is one minor problem with the hike to Caldron Lake.
-It’s a 300 meter height loss, first thing in the morning and obviously a reciprocal 300 meter height gain as the last thing you do before getting back to your vehicle at the end of the day.
+It’s a 300 meter height loss from the Peyto Lake lookout first thing in the morning, and obviously a reciprocal 300 meter height gain as the last thing you do before getting back to your vehicle at the end of the day.

 The hike to Caldron Lake from Peyto Lake was very pleasant – as pleasant as hiking on moraines can ever be.
 The only place I’ve ever seen scree piled so ridiculously steep is on moraines because it’s cemented in place with glacial debris, ice and water.
 Being cemented also means a very hard, unforgiving surface.
 Easy to go up.
 Not so pleasant to descend.
 Another thing I should mention is crossing the outlet stream from Caldron Lake and Peyto Glacier.